hydrays/TaxiRunner/README.md

 Simulate city-wide taxi movement.

 # Pre-request
+GDAL
 OSRM installed as lib
 A set of working .osrm map data files (generated using osrm-extract, osrm-prepare).
 You may need a profile.lua file to generate these files from a OSM map file.
+Also copy SampleTiff.tif into the current folder.

 # Install
 ```